hubleto/developer/book/content/pages/create-first-app.md

 You need to have some button to access your app, don't you?
 It's realy simple to have some.

-For this, you must create a `manifest.yaml` file and set several properties.
-For start, simply copy below example and create your app manifest in your apps's root folder.
+For this, you must create a `manifest.yaml` file and set several properties there.
+For the beginning, simply copy below example and create your app manifest in your apps's root folder.

 ###### ./apps/external/MyApp/manifest.yaml
 ```yaml